MA/Postgraduate Diploma/Postgraduate Certificate

 You will benefit from being immersed in a creative and cultural city, a regional hub with a rich variety of galleries, artists' groups, artists' studios and public and collaborate art projects involving students and graduates.

 As a student based at Spike Island you will form part of an active and lively arts community.
 Spike Island is an international centre for the development of contemporary art and design and home to a gallery, cafe and working space for artists, designers and creative businesses in fields from fine art fabrication to film production.
-It hosts regular artist talks and studio visits and in recent years hosted the Bloomberg New Contemporaries exhibition.
+It hosts regular artist talks and studio visits.

 Competitions and awards